FRAUD AND EXTORTION

 • Burkina Faso.
 After Niger, three left the Niger group on their own agendas.
 All eight had made a contractual agreement to pay for the trip through Niger, BK and Mali.
 Both BK and Mali were seen with the same tour company.

-There had been a “peaceful coup” in BK’s capital, Ouagadougou the week before.
+The week before, there had been a “peaceful coup” in BK’s capital, Ouagadougou.
 The only violence had been against the French Embassy.
 Two others were joining us in BK.
 Because of the coup, M from Germany and Eric from the US had their flights into Ouaga cancelled.
-M cancelled his tour but Eric rebooked flights taking six days to finally reach Bamako Mali just before we were scheduled to leave.
+M cancelled his tour, but Eric rebooked flights, taking six days to finally reach Bamako, Mali, just before we were scheduled to leave.

 The coup raised several potential security issues – we received a stream of advice suggesting that the entire country – anywhere past Ouaga – was dangerous.
 A Thai tourist had disappeared at the BF/Mali border the week before.
 Despite these warnings, our two guides reassured us that all was safe.
 Four of us continued to Bobo and crossed the border into Mali 100 km south of where the Thai tourist had been kidnapped.